The barber shop where Albert Anastasia was shot dead

 By the mid-1950s, it seems as though he finally felt confident enough to make a move against Costello.

 However, from his perspective, there was just one problem.
-For the coup to be successful, he would need to neutralize his boss's powerful ally, Albert Anastasia.
+For a coup to be successful, he needed to neutralize Anastasia.

 Essentially, the two men conspired to take over their respective crime families.
-Genovese would replace Frank Costello as the boss of the Luciano family, and Carlo Gambino would become the new leader of the Anastasia family.
+Genovese would replace Costello as the boss of the Luciano family, and Gambino would become the new head of the Anastasia family.

-On May 2nd, 1957, Frank Costello narrowly survived an attempt on his life.
-Spooked by his close call with death, he finally agreed to retire and hand the reins over to Genovese.
+On May 2nd, 1957, Costello narrowly survived an attempt on his life.
+Spooked by his close encounter with death, he finally agreed to retire and hand the reins over to Genovese.

 However, a few months after Genovese took charge, he heard reports that Costello had been secretly making plans with Anastasia to regain power.

-At that point, he realized that he needed to get rid of Anastasia.
+At that point, he realized that he needed to kill his boss' powerful ally.

-On the morning of October 25th, 1957, Anastasia entered the barber shop of the Park Sheraton Hotel and sat down in a chair.
-Shortly afterwards, gunmen with scarves wrapped around their faces entered the premises and opened fire on him, hitting him multiple times until he slumped to the floor.
+On the morning of October 25th, 1957, Anastasia entered the barbershop of the Park Sheraton Hotel and sat down in a chair.
+Shortly afterwards, gunmen with scarves wrapped around their faces entered the premises and opened fire on him, shooting him multiple times until he slumped to the floor.

-Although no one was charged for the murder, it is believed that an up-and-coming mobster called Joe Gallo was one of the shooters, and that he was aided by members of the Gambino crew.
+Although no one was charged with the murder, it is believed that an up-and-coming mobster named Joe Gallo was one of the shooters, and that he was aided by members of the Gambino crew.

-From that point on, the Luciano family became known as the Genovese family, and the Anastasia family was renamed as the Gambino family.
+Following the killing, the Luciano family became known as the Genovese family, and the Anastasia family became the Gambino family.

 Map